Frequently Asked Questions

 Contact me with additional questions.

-Michael Hinman, Executive Director of the Alternate Route To Teaching Program
+Michael Hinman, Director of the Alternate Route To Teaching Program

-No, an individual must pass the Praxis II in the area in which he/she plans to teach (elementary or secondary).
+Yes, an individual must pass the Praxis Core and the Praxis II in the area in which he/she plans to teach (elementary or secondary).